christianhg/brummefar.dk/src/pages/immutable-javascript.md

 // => { damage: 50, health: 80 }
 ```

-Normally you might not need the overhead of `Object.freeze`, but it's a handy function to pull in when writing unit tests for functions that should preserve immutability:
+Normally you might not need the overhead of `Object.freeze`, but it's a handy function to pull in when writing unit tests for functions that should preserve immutability.

 To decrease the `health` of the `player` in an immutable fashion, a new object has to be created.
 Here [`Object.assign`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) can be of help.
 It allows us to copy the properties of `player` to a new object literal and afterwards overwriting the `health` property using yet another object literal with only that property: